scouten/146parks.blog/content/parks/skagit-island/index.md

 {{ es_image(id="es-4221-178") }}
 {{ es_image(id="es-4221-185") }}

-One last look back at Skagit Island as I paddled on to the next destination.
-Stay tuned ...
+One last look back at Skagit Island as I paddled on to the [next destination](/parks/hope-island-skagit/).

 {{ es_image(id="es-4221-197p") }}